3rd Quarter 2023

 Coastal Sage Scrub Restoration with Turtle Rock Nature Center.
 Help to restore habitat at Turtle Rock Nature Center in Irvine by removing plants and invasive species.

 Santiago Park Cleanup with the City of Santa Ana.
 Help with the beautification of Santiago Park in Santa Ana to encourage people to spend more time outdoors and make a difference in the community!

 Upcoming Events & Opportunities

 OCH is looking for people who want to share their talents and time to improve their local environment and habitats.
-We have many opportunities to get involved, check them out below.
+We have many opportunities to get involved and some are listed below.

 Become a Habitat Monitor

 Join our Habitat Education Team

 Help with Administrative Tasks